kakwa/libemf2svg/README.md

 the upper-left corner: x-coordinates increase to the right; y-coordinates increase from top to bottom.

-The SVG coordinate system, on the other hand, uses an origin (`[0,0]` point) at the bottom-left corner: x-coordinates increase to the right; y-coordinates increase from bottom to top.
+The SVG coordinate system, on the other hand, uses the same origin (`[0,0]` point) at the bottom-left corner: x-coordinates increase to the right; but y-coordinates increase from top to bottom.

 Typically, a simple shift of the y-axis is used to transform from EMF coordinates to SVG coordinates.